Table of Contents

 My Internet connection is still not working, what now?

-Some ISP routers have forced security protocols that prevent simple mode on the Pangolin device.
+Some ISP routers have forced security protocols that prevent the Pangolin from being used in its intended plug-and-play format.
 It is possible to enable the DHCP mode on the Pangolin by simply following the steps outlined in in this user manual.
 DHCP mode will work in all network conditions since it allows Pangolin to handle DHCP functionality.